data-forge/data-forge-js/README.md

 			]
 		});

+## Setting an index

+The previous examples each generated an index with the values *0, 1, 2*.

-An index can be explicitly be provided:
+An index can be explicitly be provided creating a data frame:

 	var dataFrame = new dataForge.DataFrame({
 			columnNames: <column-names>,
 			rows: <rows>,
 			index: new dataForge.Index([5, 10, 100])
-		})
+		});

 Or an existing column can be promoted to an index: